Mustafa-Montaser/youtube_downloader/README.md

 # youtube_downloader
  python script for downloading videos from youtube with multiple qualities.
  I used tkinter lib for GUI.
- you will find an extension file you can us it as a desktop app.
+ you will find an extension file you can as it as a desktop app.

  ## how to use
  1 - This app used to download single video or playlist so firstly should to choose type of download.